ATATÜRK, Mustafa Kemal (1881-1938)

 The Austrian School was founded by Carl Menger (1840-1921) at the University of Vienna.
 Menger, along with William Stanley Jevons in Manchester and Léon Walras in Lausanne, Switzerland, was also a founder of the marginalist theory in the 1870s.
 Thus from the beginning, the Austrian School was totally opposed to the labor theory of value.
 Later Menger’s student, Eugen von Böhm-Bawerk (1851-1914), led this informal “school”, and was especially well-known for his specious attacks on Marxist political economy.
 Prominent later adherents to this bourgeois school of thought include Ludwig von Mises (1881–1973) and Friedrich Hayek (1899–1929), who both also made constant attacks on Marxism and socialism a major part of their work.
 At the present time many of the adherents of the Austrian School call themselves “libertarians”, or even (pro-capitalist) “anarchists”.

-One of the doctrines of the Austrian School is that too low interest rates lead to the growth of too much debt, which in turn leads to investment or asset bubbles.
+One of the doctrines of the Austrian School is that interest rates which are too low lead to the growth of too much debt, which in turn leads to excessive investment based on debt or asset bubbles.
 This, of course is true, but it fails to understand that the creation of debt bubbles of one kind or another is absolutely necessary in the functioning of capitalism.
 If there were no debt bubbles building up, there would be no capitalist booms whatsoever!
 Nevertheless, the defenders of capitalism who don’t understand this point are sometimes attracted to those, like the Austrian School, who constantly rant against the growth of debt.

 Keynesians (correctly) view the basic reason for capitalist economic crises to be insufficient market demand (“effective demand”), although their rejection of Marxism (and the concept of surplus value) prevents them from understanding just why this insufficent demand is inherent in capitalism.
 However, the Austrian School holds that the business cycle is driven by “supply side” factors.
 They view overinvestment (due to low interest rates) as leading to overproduction and crisis.
 But they absurdly believe that if interest rates were at just the right level (the so-called “natural rate of interest”) this overinvestment and overproduction would not occur, and neither would inflation.
 Thus they conclude that all capitalist economic crises are due simply to the mismanagement of the economy by the government.
 The Austrian School, even less so than the Keynesians, is completely unable to understand how overproduction crises are inherent in capitalism, no matter what the government does.